-In the early stages, 1756-57, Frederick the Great covered his southern front of about 400 miles with nearly 100,000 men State of the state

-(250 men to the mile strategically) against enemy forces double his strength.
+In the early stages, 1756-57, Frederick the Great covered his southern front of about 400 miles with nearly 100,000 men (250 men to the mile strategically) against enemy forces double his strength.

-Later, the enemy coalition brought its total forces in the field up to nearly 400,-000 while his total rarely exceeded 150,000 (and diminished from losses during each year's campaign).
+Later, the enemy coalition brought its total forces in the field up to nearly 400,000 while his total rarely exceeded 150,000 (and diminished from losses during each year's campaign).
 With that total strength he had to cover an all-around frontage of about 1,500 miles (100 men to the mile strategically).
-Although suffering several had reverses, offsetting his riposte successes, he succeeded in holding, out until the enemy coalition dissolved in 1763, in 1814, when Napoleon was thrown on the defensive after his defeat in the Battle of Leipzig, he had only 70,000 men to eover his 400-mile front in the north and northeast (180 men-to the mile steategically).
-The Allied armies which crossed the Rhine to invade France amounted to 370,000 men-more than five times his strength-yet he succeeded in keeping them in check for three months.
+Although suffering several bad reverses, offsetting his riposte successes, he succeeded in holding out until the enemy coalition dissolved in 1763.